 The following three tables present a broad-brush view of all commercial activity in Nubian Square and each of the comparison areas.
-Table 1 compares numbers of establishments, the second numbers of employees, and the third sales.
+Table E.19 compares numbers of establishments, Table E.20 compares numbers of employees, and Table E.21 compares sales.
 At this two-digit NAICS level, not much beyond general observations can be made.
-For example, in Nubian Square and Brookline Village, the Healthcare and Social Assistance sector leads all others in establishments, employment, and sales.
-In Nubian Square, the great majority of businesses in this sector are ambulatory care, although hospitals employ more people and bring in larger sales.
+For example, in Nubian Square and Brookline Village, the healthcare and social assistance sector leads all others in establishments, employment, and sales.
+In Nubian Square, the large majority of businesses in this sector are ambulatory care, although hospitals employ more people and bring in larger sales.
 In Brookline Village, hospitals and ambulatory care are the biggest employers, but ambulatory care generates far more sales.
-A second key sector in all areas is Other Services, which includes such things as repair and maintenance, personal services, and religious institutions.
+A second key sector in all areas is other services, which includes such things as repair and maintenance, personal services, and religious institutions.